oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part3.markdown

 Here is where I hit a red herring.
 It is very easy to make mistakes when searching for an unknown; but then, if there was already a pulished schematic I probably wouldn't be needing to reverse engineer anything!

 On the underside in the area of the Uart labels, there are a number of pins.
 There are the pins marked (A), but they had no label.
-But I got a interested because at (B) are some pins - these are marked TPD5 and TPD6 - and I noted most of the other test points were labelled TPMxx.
+But I got interested because at (B) are some pins - these are marked TPD5 and TPD6 - and I noted most of the other test points were labelled TPMxx.
 I wondered - is the 'D' the difference?

 ![UART Candidate pins](/images/cheap-smart-speaker-teardown-part3/110-uart-maybe.png){:height="50%" width="50%"}